teads/TeadsSDK-iOS/README.md

 # TeadsSDK-ios

 Teads allows you to integrate a single SDK into your app, and serve premium branded "outstream" video ads from Teads SSP ad server.
-This demo app includes Teads iOS library and is showing integration examples.
+This sample app includes Teads iOS library and is showing integration examples.

 ## Run the sample app